-- (2) In accordance with section 40R of the EIA, a retailer must: 130 - (a) include in each bill issued to a customer for the supply or sale of electricity the information concerning greenhouse gas emissions connected with the
+- (2) In accordance with section 40R of the EIA, a retailer must: - (a) include in each bill issued to a customer for the supply or sale of electricity the information concerning greenhouse gas emissions connected with the generation of the electricity so supplied or electricity generation in general that the Commission specifies for this purpose in subclause 25A(3); or - (b) provide bill benchmarking information to a residential customer. - (3) If a retailer decides to include greenhouse gas information in a customer's electricity bill the following information must be included:

-128 There is no equivalent to Guideline 13: Greenhouse Gas Disclosure on Electricity Customers' Bills in the NERR.
+&lt;sup>144 There is no equivalent to Guideline 13: Greenhouse Gas Disclosure on Electricity Customers' Bills in the NERR.
 Therefore, we have included a new rule 25A which incorporates the provisions contained in Guideline 13.
 Clause 25A has been updated to reflect the current version of Guideline 13 dated January 2013.
 In addition, all references to DPI have been replaced with DSDBI, the department's new name.